CIS-566-Fall-2021/final-project/README.md

    - Create first draft of shader for dragonfly
    - Test renders
 #### Week Three
+- Ashley and Emma
   - Create hda with parameters for the rest of the body
   - Refine generator based on feedback
   - Refine shader - add parameters to shader
   - Final Renders

 Submit your Design doc as usual via pull request against this repository.